-If you are interested in Wilderness Therapy jobs, then look no further!
+If you are interested in jobs in the field of wilderness therapy, then look no further!

-Much of Aspiro’s success in the Therapeutic Industry can be attributed to the caliber of staff that are employed here.
-Qualifications to apply:
+Much of Aspiro’s success in the therapeutic industry can be attributed to the caliber of staff that are employed here.

-- Desire to support and encourage other people as they progress
+- Desire to support and encourage others as they progress

-- Are comfortable and enthusiastic promoting morals and values both by word and character
+- Comfortable and enthusiastic about promoting morals and values by both word and character

-- Believes in our cause and can fully endorse the Aspiro model
+- Belief in our cause and can fully endorse the Aspiro model

-- Can commit to a minimum of 12 months to Aspiro
+- Commitment to a minimum of 12 months at Aspiro

 - Can pass a drug screen as well as a criminal background check (mandatory)